Skip to main content

 • Make two photocopies of valuable documents such as your passport, tickets, travel insurance policy, visas and credit cards.
 Keep one copy with you in a separate place to the original and leave the other with someone at home.

 • Take your senior citizens card.
-It may be recognised in some places overseas.
+Some countries may let you use it.

 Staying healthy overseas